 To reduce risk of electrical shock, always replace the cover to the Power Distribution Box before reconnecting the battery or refilling fluid reservoirs.

-If the battery has been disconnected and reconnected, refer to the Battery section of the Maintenance and specifications chapter.
+If the battery has been disconnected and reconnected, refer to the Battery section of the chapter.

 The high-current fuses are coded as follows.